ZebraVogel94349/RoulCE/README.md

 # RoulCE
-simple roulette wheel for the Ti-84 Plus CE calculator
+This is a roulette game for the Ti-84 Plus CE.
+Features:
+    - Spinning the roulette wheel
+    - betting coins
+    - history of the latest 5 numbers
+    - unlimited supply of coins